3.2. Basic Line Plots

 3.2.7.
 2-D Plot Types

-MATLAB supports several types of two dimensional plots.
-Six types of plots other than basic line plots, which we have used in several examples, are described below.
-Example code to make these plots is also listed below and Fig. 3.7 shows what the plots look like.
+MATLAB supports several types of two-dimensional plots.
+Six types of plots other than basic line plots are described below.
+Example code to make these plots is also listed below, and figure Fig. 3.7 shows what the plots look like.

 Scatter Plot

 scatter(x, y): Scatter plot with variable marker size and color.
-Example shown in Fig. 3.7 (a).
+Example shown in figure Fig. 3.7 (a).

 Bar graph